katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_infoblox.rst

     PLAY RECAP ******************************************************************************************
     localhost                  : ok=5    changed=0    unreachable=0    failed=0

-The output above shows the host record for ``leaf01.ansible.com`` and ``leaf02.ansible.com`` that were retrieved by the ``nios`` lookup plugin.
+The output above shows the host record for ``leaf01.assible.com`` and ``leaf02.assible.com`` that were retrieved by the ``nios`` lookup plugin.
 This playbook saves the information in variables which you can use in other playbooks.
 This allows you to use Infoblox as a single source of truth to gather and use information that changes dynamically.
-See :ref:`playbooks_variables` for more information on using Ansible variables.
+See :ref:`playbooks_variables` for more information on using Assible variables.
 See the :ref:`nios <nios_lookup>` examples for more data options that you can retrieve.

-You can access these playbooks at `Infoblox lookup playbooks <https://github.com/network-automation/infoblox_ansible/tree/master/lookup_playbooks>`_.
+You can access these playbooks at `Infoblox lookup playbooks <https://github.com/network-automation/infoblox_assible/tree/master/lookup_playbooks>`_.

 Use cases with modules
 ======================